Superformula/cloud-backend-test/INSTALL.md

 √ Generated GraphQL operations successfully and saved at src\graphql √ Code generated successfully and saved in file src\API.ts

-7. The files were generated inside of src/graphql folder and are ready for the consumer
+8. The files were generated inside of src/graphql folder and are ready for the consumer

 ## Running tests

+## Enabling Logs on AWS

-1. Install the dependencies
+1. Sign in to the AWS AppSync console.

-> npm install

-> npx ts-jest config:init

-2. Run the tests.
+2. Choose Settings from the navigation panel.

-RUN:
-> npx jest
+3. Under Logging, click the toggle to Enable Logs.

+4. When the console prompts you, provide or create a CloudWatch ARN role.

+5. Optionally, Choose to configure the Field resolver log level from the list.

+6. Choose Save.
+The logging is automatically configured for your API.

 ## Enabling Logs on AWS